shin1m/xemmai/doc/GarbageCollection.md

 Scanning object graphs is done non-recursively.

-## Increment Operation
+## No Scanning Blacks on Each Increment/Decrement Operation

-Increment operation does not recursively scan blacks.
+Increment/decrement operations do not recursively scan blacks.

-Scanning blacks on every increment operation turned out to be expensive in the implementation.
+Scanning blacks on every increment/decrement operation turned out to be expensive in the implementation.

-Therefore, the increment operation switched to marking just only its target object as black.
+Therefore, the increment/decrement operations switched to marking just only their target objects as black/purple respectively.